lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 # Method 2 converts each hex into 5 tets

-The [**'grid2grid'**](https://lanl.github.io/LaGriT/pages/docs/commands/GRID2GRID.html) is a wrapper that simplifies many of the grid to grid conversions.
-In this case we will use the option that converts each hex element into 5 tets (with nopoints added).
+The [**'grid2grid'**](https://lanl.github.io/LaGriT/pages/docs/commands/GRID2GRID.html) is a wrapper that simplifies many of the grid-to-grid conversions.
+In this case we will use the option that converts each hex element into 5 tets (with no points added).
 This command requires the creation of a new mesh object, the new name is given first, with the source mesh object name at the end.

 ```
 grid2grid / hextotet5 / mo_hex2tet / 3dmesh